polkamusic/Open-Grants-Program/applications/polkamusic.md

 **$SSP_Token** - When a Smart Streaming Platform initializes the Smart Contract, the platform can issue its own token that can be used for royalty payments, membership fee, tipping etc.

 **Custom Inflation** - In order to pay the artists in $SSP_Token, a daily reward pool must be created that results in inflation of $SSP_Token supply.
-The inflation percentage can be customized during the initialization.
+We will provide multiple strategies for the user and the inflation percentage can be customized during the initialization.

 **Smart Record Contracts (SRC)** - Artists can create Smart Record Contracts for each song, containing meta data such as song name, license and the wallet information of multiple stakeholders.